chriszacny/lifehacking-tools/README.md

 TODO - "Working Effectively with Legacy Code"

-### Product Management Overview Map aka "Toolkit for Managing Successful Implementations"
+### Product Management Overview Map aka "Toolkit for Maximizing Successful Implementations"

 TODO - A.C's Deck and "Inspired" by Cagan